-- 5.2.
+4.2.
 Recognising the financial challenges facing local government, the Government has outlined plans to reform funding, introducing multi-year settlements, reducing the number of grants and conditions and making significant changes to the way funding is distributed between councils based on an updated assessment of needs.
 The Government published its Spending Review (SR) on 11 June 2025, setting out departmental budgets for revenue spending for the three years 2026/27 to 2028/29, and launched a consultation on funding reforms; the Fair Funding Review 2.0.
-The SR represents only modest additional resources and it is not possible to determine with any confidence the future funding streams the Council can expect. - 5.3.
+The SR represents only modest additional resources and it was not possible to determine with any confidence the future funding streams the Council could expect.

+4.3.
 The MTFO therefore retained the income projections published alongside the 2025/26 budget in February 2025 as reflecting the Council's best estimate at that stage, representing total income growth of £33.279million compared to the 2025/26 approved budget.
-Two other scenarios; one more optimistic and one more pessimistic were provided, although the more optimistic scenario now seems unlikely. - 5.4.
-The Chancellor of the Exchequer will announce the Autumn Budget on 26 November 2025, shortly after the November meeting of Medway's Cabinet.
-Medway Council's actual funding allocations will not be confirmed until the publication of the Local Government Finance Settlement, with the Provisional Settlement expected before Christmas.
-Therefore, this Draft Budget includes updated funding projections only where we have more confidence as to the likely impact, primarily around local taxation.
-The updated savings and income generation proposals and updated funding projections together reduce the projected gap to £25.897million.
-Officers will continue to work with Portfolio Holders to formulate further savings and income proposals through the normal budget setting process, with the aim to mitigate the projected gap and balance the budget for 2026/27.
+Two other scenarios; one more optimistic and one more pessimistic were provided, although the more optimistic scenario now seems unlikely.

+4.4.
+The Chancellor of the Exchequer announced the Autumn Budget on 26 November 2025, shortly after the November meeting of Medway's Cabinet.
+Medway Council's actual funding allocations will not be confirmed until the publication of the Final Local Government Finance Settlement expected in February 2026.
+The Provisional Settlement was published on 17 December 2025, after the Draft Budget was compiled and as such this report does not reflect the impact of the Provisional Settlement on the council's funding.
+The Provisional Settlement was reported to the Cabinet on 13 January 2026 and will be incorporated into the proposed budget to Cabinet on 10 February 2026.
+The savings and income generation proposals and updated funding projections as at November 2025 together reduce the projected gap to £25.897million.

+4.5.
+Officers have been continuing to work with Portfolio Holders to formulate further savings and income proposals through the normal budget setting process, with the aim to mitigate the projected gap and balance the budget for 2026/27.
 Together with the diversity impact assessments, the agreed savings, additional income proposals and final EFS requirement will be included within the budget recommendations to be considered by Cabinet on 10 February 2026.

-6. Draft Budget summary 2026/27
+5. Draft Budget summary 2026/27

-6.1.
+5.1.
 The Council's Draft Budget 2026/27 is summarised in table 1 below and represents a total budget requirement of £541.602million, and a projected gap of £25.897million.
 This represents a net increase to the budget requirement of £40.942million compared to 2025/26.